-Financial assistance to meet the cost of education is primarily available from Federal and private loan programs originated or certified by LECOM.
-LECOM participates in the William D. Ford Direct Loan Program (Direct Loan Program), which includes the Federal Direct Subsidized, Unsubsidized, and PLUS Loan Programs.
-Students applying for federal financial aid are required to complete the FAFSA (Free Application for Federal Student Aid) annually online at https://studentaid.gov.
+Financial assistance to meet the cost of education is primarily available from federal and private loan programs originated or certified by LECOM.
+LECOM participates in the William D. Ford Direct Loan Program, a federal student loan program under which eligible students borrow directly from the U.S. Department of Education at participating schools.
+Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans are all types of direct loans.
+Students applying for federal financial aid are required to complete the FAFSA (Free Application for Federal Student Aid) annually at https://studentaid.gov.
 LECOM uses the information submitted on the FAFSA to determine loan eligibility.
 LECOM also participates in private educational loan programs.
 Private education loans are certified in compliance with federal and state regulations.

-Additional information may be obtained from the LECOM Erie Financial Aid at (814) 866-6641 or email financialaid@lecom.edu; the LECOM Bradenton Financial Aid at (941) 756-0690 or email BradentonFinAid@lecom.edu; or the LECOM at Seton Hill Financial Aid at (724) 552-2867; or LECOM at Elmira Financial Aid inquiries can be directed to (607) 442-3500 or by using the financial aid email: financialaid@lecom.edu.
+Additional information may be obtained from the LECOM Erie Financial Aid at (814) 866-6641 or email financialaid@lecom.edu; LECOM Bradenton Financial Aid at (941) 756-0690 or email BradentonFinAid@lecom.edu; LECOM at Seton Hill Financial Aid at (724) 552-2867 or email setonhillfinaid@lecom.edu; or LECOM at Elmira Financial Aid at (607) 442-3554 or email ElmiraFinAid@lecom.edu.